Are Enrichment Classes Worth It? A Data-Driven Look

 - Coding: Useful from age 7-8, but free resources exist

-Tier 4: Nice-to-Have (Only If Budget Allows)
+Tier 4: Nice-to-Have (Only if Budget Allows)

 - Multiple enrichment classes

-- Premium programmes with small class sizes
+- Premium small-group programmes

 - Niche activities (fencing, archery, robotics)